vishwa-uber/cadence/CONTRIBUTING.md

 This doc is intended for contributors to Cadence backend.
 Thanks for considering to contribute ❤️

+> 📚 **New to contributing to Cadence?** Check out our [Contributing Guide](https://cadenceworkflow.io/community/how-to-contribute/getting-started) for an overview of the contribution process across all Cadence repositories.
+This document contains cadence backend specific setup and development instructions.

-Once you go through rest of this doc and get familiar with local development setup, take a look at the list of issues labeled with
+Once you go through the rest of this doc and get familiar with local development setup, take a look at the list of issues labeled with
 [good first issue](https://github.com/cadence-workflow/cadence/labels/good%20first%20issue).
 These issues are a great way to start contributing to Cadence.
 Later when you are more familiar with Cadence, look at issues with
 [up-for-grabs](https://github.com/cadence-workflow/cadence/labels/up-for-grabs).

-Feel free to join our [slack workspace](http://t.uber.com/cadence-slack) to reach out and discuss issues with the team.
+Join our community on the CNCF Slack workspace at [cloud-native.slack.com](https://communityinviter.com/apps/cloud-native/cncf) in the **#cadence-users** channel to reach out and discuss issues with the team.

-:warning: Note:
->All contributors need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes

 ## Development Environment
 Below are the instructions of how to set up a development Environment.